 Sale contingency is a risky process as there is no guarantee that the house will sell.
 Although the contract allows you to keep marketing the house and accept offers, if it’s listed under contract, it becomes less attractive.

-Potential buyers are not willing to fall in love with a home under contract.
+Potential buyers are less likely to fall in love with a home under contract.
 This is because it might take long before clearing the house or it may not be possible to buy it at all.

 Therefore, before agreeing to a home sale contingency, the seller should investigate the buyer’s current home to determine:

-• The average time for the sale of neighboring homes on the market: If it takes an average time of 30 and so days, there are chances of selling the home.
-However, it if takes 90 or more days on average before selling, there are minimal chances that your house will sell.
+• The average time for the sale of neighboring homes on the market: If it takes an average time of 30-45 days, there are better chances of selling the home.
+However, it if takes 90 or more days on average before selling, it may be harder to sell.

 • If the property is on the market, how long has it been there?
-If it has been on sale for too long, there are higher chances that it is over-priced.
-Another reason might be the showing procedure or simply the market is a little dry.
+If it has been on sale for too long, there are higher chances that it is over-priced or has major flaws.

 • Is the house priced correctly?
-A Realtor agent will compare different houses with the same features to see whether it has the correct price tag.
+A real estate agent will compare different houses with the same features to see whether it has the correct price tag.

-However, regardless of how long your house has been on the market, signing a house contingent contract offers you some assurance that your home will sell.
+However, regardless of how long your house has been on the market, signing a house contingent contract offers you some assurance.
 With the addition of the kick-out clause, the seller gets an advantage over the buyer.

 Get a Settlement Date